redlaserbmBTD/BTDB2_SIMULATOR/README.md

 # Update Log
 - (May 12, 2023 - v0.9.2)
-   - Graphs from GameState.viewCashEcoHistory() are now more informative.
+   - Graphs from `GameState.viewCashEcoHistory()` are now more informative.
-   - GameState.viewCashEcoHistory(dim=(w,h)) lets you set the width and height of the graphs
+   - `GameState.viewCashEcoHistory(dim=(w,h))` lets you set the width and height of the graphs.
-   - Fixed a bug which would cause the code to get stuck in an infinite loop if Game.fastForward() if the argument interval was set to a small number.
+   - Fixed a bug which would cause the code to get stuck in an infinite loop if `GameState.fastForward()` if the argument interval was set to a small number.
-   - Game.fastForward() now by default has interval = 0.1.
+   - `GameState.fastForward()` now by default uses `interval = 0.1`.
 This will lead to sharper graphs and surprisngly does not appear to slow down the code much.
 - (May 11, 2023 - v0.9.1)
    - Added druid farm support.
 Currently untested!